modx-pro/Docs/docs/en/components/msearch2/snippets/mfilter2.md

 ### Features

 - All the filter elements are supposed to be in one block with `#mse2_mfilter` in order to work properly.
-That is the way it is prescribed in standard chunck **tpl.mFilter2.outer**.
+That is the way it is prescribed in standard chunk **tpl.mFilter2.outer**.
 - Script works through Ajax, keeping the parameters in address line through HistoryAPI.
 That means you always have direct working link to filters status.
 - Script uses [jQueryUI.slider][3], which is connected automatically if needed, for implementing digital sliders
 - All the design is targeted at [Bootstrap 3][4] by default.